A guide to property buying

 The aggregator sites below are a useful starting point.
 Viewings can be arranged quickly, but be aware that "good buys" are snapped up, and you often have to make a decision on the spot.
 Annoyingly, properties "under offer" can still be displayed on websites, and in some cases, sellers will allocate a day for all viewers and make a decision based on the best price offered.

-A high proportion of property sales in Luxembourg are done privately, so if you are renting the perfect place, consider asking the landlords if they are willing to sell directly to you to avoid estate agency fees.
+A high proportion of property sales in Luxembourg are done privately, so if you are renting the perfect place, consider asking the landlord if they are willing to sell directly to you to avoid estate agency fees.

 You can find a full list of local estate agents here.